-An educational program offers your organization a third important line of defense against sexual misconduct.
+An educational program offers your organization a third important line of defense against child sexual abuse.
 Education can be targeted toward employees, volunteers, parents and youth to help everyone identify and avoid potentially dangerous situations.
 Effective education can include courses such as the following:

-- + Training Courses for All Staff Members All employees and volunteers should complete an initial training course on how to properly work with youth.
-This course should be repeated periodically. - Document records of attendance. - Have a written disciplinary policy. - Research and train on your state procedures about reporting sexual abuse claims.
+- + Training Courses for All Staff Members All employees and volunteers should complete an initial training course on how to properly work with youth and educate on being aware of the necessity of child sexual abuse prevention.
+This training should be documented and repeated on a regular cycle at least as often as mandated by licensing and legal requirements with updates as laws change.
+In most instances this would be between one and three years.
+Training should include:

+- Identification of the grooming process

+- Mandatory reporting requirements

+- Organizational protection procedures

-+ Safety Courses for Children and Parents - Children can be taught to understand the difference between good touching and bad touching.
-And parents can learn about the organization's policies to prevent sexual misconduct.
+- + Safety Courses for Children and Parents Children can be taught to understand the difference between good touching and bad touching.
+Parents can learn about the organization's policies to prevent sexual misconduct.